drawwithcode/2018-group-work-group-07/README.md

 - Light

-The light was one of the main lights we wanted to create with the camera, but we found problems to create the reaction with the whole scrren (at the begginig the moving screen gave us a better interaction with light), so we decided to create a different way to use it.
+The light was one of the main interactions we wanted to create with the camera, but we found problems to create the reaction with the whole screen (at the begginig the moving screen gave us a better interaction with light), so we decided to create a different way to use it.
 With a cover we develop a "light" to wake up the sloth.

 - Zoom and size screen